nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Navigating the Command History
 You are able to navigate through your command history (both valid and invalid commands) by using the up <kbd>&#8593;</kbd> and down <kbd>&#8595;</kbd> arrow keys.

+### Duplicate detection
+Duplicate entries (elderly) are entries with the same NRIC (case-insensitive).
+ContactMate will not allow duplicate entries, and will stop you from adding (`add`) or editing (`edit`) an elderly if it would result in a duplicate entry.

+Examples:
+* `edit 1 i/S2208201I` followed by `edit 2 i/s2208201i` will result in an error message, as the NRIC `S2208201I` already exists.

+A weaker notion of duplication is that of entries with the same name, phone number or email (all case-insensitive).
+ContactMate will not prevent you from adding (`add`) or editing (`edit`) an elderly in this case, but will warn you that the entry is a potential duplicate.

+Examples:
+* `edit 1 n/John Doe` followed by `edit 2 n/John Doe` will result in a warning message, as the name `John Doe` already exists, but the edit will still be allowed.

 ### Saving the data